markyfyi/tiny-robots/tiny-robots/readme.md

 Runs your app with [Snowpack](https://www.snowpack.dev/).

-### 🚀 Ship
+### 🚀 3.
+Ship

 ```shell
 yarn run tr export
 ```

-Generates static HTML pages and a client JS bundle with [Rollup](https://rollupjs.org/guide/en/).
+Generates an `./export` directory containing production-ready static HTML pages and JS bundles using [Rollup](https://rollupjs.org/guide/en/).

-Adding `--dev` will produce a build for easier diagnostice, right now it just generates an unminified bundle, but more features may be added under the flag in the future.
+Adding `--dev` will produce a build for diagnostics.
+Presently, it generates an unminified bundle, but more features may be added under this flag in the future.

-## 🛠 WIP
+### 🛠 WIP

 #### Pending

-- HTML shell improvements.
-  - Make the HTML shell optional (use a deafult one in the lib).
-  - Make magic comments optional (just inject content in head/body).
 - Error pages.
 - Plain 'ol js pages.
   - With jsdom support for prerendering.